Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 If you click the down arrow on the right side of the screen, then you can see a detailed list of the configuration changes the addon has made to your website.

-For instance, you can see that it automatically anonymized IP addresses in Google Analytics, disabled demographics, and interest reports, disabled UserID tracking, and much more.
+For instance, you can see that it automatically anonymizes IP addresses in Google Analytics, disabled demographics, interest reports, disabled UserID tracking, and much more.

 Next, you can scroll down to see MonsterInsights compatibility with different cookie plugins like Cookie Notice and CookieBot.

-MonsterInsights will automatically make changes to the Google Analytics tracking code if any of the plugins are installed on your site.
+MonsterInsights will automatically change the Google Analytics tracking code if any of the plugins are installed on your site.
 This way, it will wait for consent before tracking users in Google Analytics.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.